Full-time students complete the program in one year, taking two courses per term: SURG 510 and 512 in September, and SURG 514 and 516 in January.

-- Your diploma will be ready for pick up at the Advising Centre in Brock Hall (UBC Point Grey campus) on December 4th, 2017.
+- Your diploma will be ready for pick-up at the Advising Centre in Brock Hall (1874 East Mall located at UBC Point Grey campus) on December 4th, 2017.

-- For courier: Graduation tab > ‘Courier my Original Diploma’.
+- For courier, please log-in to SSC: Graduation tab > ‘Courier my Original Diploma’.
 You will be able to pay the courier fee and provide an address for delivery.
 Diplomas will be sent out as soon as the graduation ceremonies end.